 We have researched and collated a mass of evidence in support of our arguments on religious schools and our briefings and policy papers have been widely disseminated – to policy-makers, to ministers, MPs, peers and civil servants, to education journals and the media, and at education conferences and seminars.
 Our views are respected and there is considerable support for our arguments, but also resistance to the radical changes we are demanding.

 The expansion of state-funded religious schools, if it happens, will be piecemeal and local.
-Opposition will continue at local level, with BHA support.
+Opposition will continue at local level, with Humanists UK support.

 School Assemblies and Collective Worship

 We are strongly in favour of inclusive school assemblies, which can help to build shared values and a sense of community.
 We oppose acts of collective worship in school, since these exclude many, and believe that the parental right of excusal is not a proper solution.
 We would like to see changes in legislation to give schools much more flexibility about how they conduct assemblies, the immediate withdrawal of Circular 1/94 (which insists on a narrow interpretation of the legal requirement for “broadly Christian” worship) in favour of new guidance from the DCSF recommending inclusive assemblies, suitable for all.
 This should be followed by repeal of the legislation requiring acts of worship in schools.
 Schools should, however, provide time and space for optional worship for those who want it.